usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 See the [pdb documentation](https://docs.python.org/3.8/library/pdb.html) for details

 ## Single sign on
+#### Setting environment variables
 Request the set up with JMD.
 When they get things set up on their side, they will be able to supply:
     AUTH_CLIENT_ID
     AUTH_SERVER
     AUTH_USERNAME_CLAIM
     AUTH_GROUP_CLAIM

-Those variables need to be set, as well as the secret key if you already have VCAPSERVICES, you will need to update it with the following command, replacing `<value` with the correct value in double quotes.
+Those variables need to be set, as well as the secret key if you already have VCAPSERVICES.
+You can check the current settings first, in case you need to revert them with:

+    cf env crt-portal-django

+Update VCAPSERVICES it with the following command, replacing `<value` with the correct value in double quotes.

     cf uups VCAP_SERVICES -p '{"SECRET_KEY":<value>,"AUTH_CLIENT_ID":<value>,"AUTH_SERVER": <value>,"AUTH_USERNAME_CLAIM":<value>,"AUTH_GROUP_CLAIM":<value>}'

+You can check that it is in the environment correctly with:

+    cf env crt-portal-django

+Note that you need to redeploy or restage for the changes to take effect.

+The other variables to set are `AUTH_RELYING_PARTY_ID` and `AUTH_AUDIENCE` these are based on the url are not sensitive so they can be put into the manifest.
+See the prod and stage manifests for examples.

+### Adding the ca bundle to S3

 JMD will also be able to provide you with a certificate bundle.
+We will want that in a private S3 bucket.

 If it doesn't already exist in the environment, create a private bucket called `sso-creds`.
-See [cloud.gov S3 documentation](https://cloud.gov/docs/services/s3/) on how to do that.
+See [cloud.gov S3 documentation](https://cloud.gov/docs/services/s3/) for more details.

+    cf create-service s3 basic sso-creds

+Then you can connect to the bucket and upload the file using the AWS command line tools [these commands](https://cloud.gov/docs/services/s3/#using-the-s3-credentials).
+For that script, `SERVICE_INSTANCE_NAME=sso-creds` and
+`KEY_NAME=sso-creds-key`.
+Some local installs may be required.

 Upload the certificates to `sso/ca_bundle.pem` in the private bucket.
+Using the AWS CLI.

+    aws s3 cp ./your-path-to-ca-bundle-file s3://${BUCKET_NAME}/sso/ca_bundle.pem

+Add `sso-creds` to the seervices part of the manifest.
+That will bind the bucket to the app on deploy.
 To add sso to another environment, follow the steps above and add the AUTH_RELYING_PARTY_ID and AUTH_AUDIENCE to the relevant manifest.

 Make sure to update the auth settings to include the new environment.

 See documentation for the ADFS Django package- https://django-auth-adfs.readthedocs.io/en/latest/

+### Code changes

+Add the environment to add auth urls condion in urls.py and adding the environment to the auth conditions of settings.py.

+crt_portal/crt_portal/settings.py

+    # for AUTH, probably want to add stage in the future
+    -if environment == 'PRODUCTION':
+    +if environment in ['PRODUCTION', 'STAGE']:
+         INSTALLED_APPS.append('django_auth_adfs')

+crt_portal/crt_portal/urls.py

+    environment = os.environ.get('ENV', 'UNDEFINED')
+    -if environment == 'PRODUCTION':
+    +if environment in ['PRODUCTION', 'STAGE']:
+         auth = [